ExaWorks/psij-python/docs/tutorial_add_executor.rst

 i) you can make a python package and distribute that as an add-on without needing to interact with the psi/j project

-ii) you can make a pull request against the psi/j repo - link to contributing text file?
+ii) you can make a pull request against the psi/j repo